jiahuei/COMIC-Compact-Image-Captioning-with-Attention/common/scst/cider_ruotianluo/README.md

 This module is based on the repo `ruotianluo/cider` (with modifications).

-It is **not compatible with COCO output format** due to dict key differences.

 Code for Consensus-based Image Description Evaluation.
 Provides CIDEr as well as CIDEr-D (CIDEr Defended) which is more robust to gaming effects.